 Exeter Restaurants – Harry’s

-However, Harry’s is most famous for one thing – Harry’s Heart Attack dessert!
-This gigantic dessert – I am not sure that my photo does it justice – is filled with all things chocolate and vanilla and sweets and cream and a flake and and and!
-This is definitely one for sharing!
+However, Harry’s is most famous for one thing – Harry’s Heart Attack dessert.
+This gigantic dessert – I am not sure that my photo does it justice – is filled with all things chocolate and vanilla and sweets and cream and a flake and more.
+This is definitely one for sharing.

 The Terrace Restaurant